GJQu/GJQu.github.io/about.markdown

   image: "/assets/images/about_me.jpg"  # Path to the header image
 ---

-I am Gavin Qu, a Data Creative based out of the San Francisco Bay Area.
-My academic and professional journeys have taken me through fascinating fields like economics and data science, focusing on how data-driven solutions can improve and innovate our approach to traditional problems.
+I am Gavin Qu, a Data Creative based out of the San Francisco Bay Area, and you've found my non-AI generated blog!
+My academic and professional journeys have taken me through fascinating fields like labor economics and data science, focusing on how data-driven solutions can improve and innovate our approach to traditional problems.

 ### What I Do